 Researchers also reported the extraction of mud, which was “boiling with hydrogen” – such large quantities of hydrogen at these depths were completely unexpected.

 Life — deep inside the Earth?

-But without a doubt, the biggest surprise was the discovery of life – microscopic plankton fossils in rocks over two billion years old, found four miles beneath the surface.
-These “microfossils” represented about 24 ancient species, and were encased in organic compounds which somehow survived the extreme pressures and temperatures that exist so far beneath the Earth.
+Without a doubt, the biggest surprise was the discovery of life: microscopic plankton fossils in rocks over two billion years old, found four miles beneath the surface.
+These “microfossils” represented about 24 ancient species and were encased in organic compounds which somehow survived the extreme pressures and temperatures so far beneath the Earth’s surface.
 This raised numerous questions about the potential survival of life forms at impressive depths.

 Abandoned, but not forgotten

-You can visit the now-abandoned site, but unfortunately, you won’t be able to peek through the hole that to this day, is the deepest hole dug below the surface.
-The nearby town of Zapolyarny holds the Kola Core Repository, which displays rock samples obtained during the drilling operation.
+You can visit the now-abandoned site but, unfortunately, you won’t be able to peek through the hole that, to this day, is the deepest hole dug below the surface.